JC753/JC753/README.md

-### Hi there 👋 my name is Jimmy
+### Hi there 👋 I'm Jimmy ###
+Completely new to coding, learning the code one day at a time.

 - 🔭 I’m currently working on LTU Reboot project.
-- 🌱 I’m currently learning Web Development.
+- 🌱 I’m currently learning HTML,CSS and JavaScript.